Lac d'Aydat

 Lac d'Aydat is a lake in Aydat, Puy-de-Dôme, France.
-At an elevation of 837 m, its surface area is 0.65 km^{2}.
+At an elevation of 837 m, its surface area is 0.65 km2.
 It is suggested by some historians that it is the site of Avitacum, the location of the villa belonging to the fifth-century senator and bishop Sidonius Apollinaris, as described in detail in one of his letters.